marshaljustin/SpamDefender/README.md

 ## Overview

-Traditional email filters often rely on simple keyword matching or Naïve Bayes classifiers.
 This project uses **BERT embeddings** to capture context and semantics, improving spam and phishing detection.
 Later, classical ML classifiers (Logistic Regression, SVM, Random Forest) are trained on these embeddings for production deployment.
 **Key Highlights:**

 - Fine-tuned **BERT model** for phishing detection (offline)